-During the hiring process, on or before the employee begins work, there are two forms the employer and the applicant must complete.
-If the forms are not completed during the hiring process, you can’t receive the credit.
+During the hiring process, there are two forms the employer and the applicant must complete.
+You won’t be able to receive the credit if you don’t complete the forms during the hiring process.

 First, the employer and the applicant must complete IRS Form 8850, which is the IRS pre-screening form.
 When the offer of employment has been accepted, the applicant completes the first page proving their eligibility.
-Now that the applicant has been hired, the employer completes the second page giving your information.
+Once the applicant is hired, the employer completes the second page giving your information.
 Second, employer and applicant must complete the Department of Labor Form 9061.

 Wage Stipulations to Consider When Applying for the Tax Credit

 In terms of paying the wages for the employee, there are a few things to keep in mind.
-The wages must be paid in the first year of employment, so in order to receive the tax credit from the IRS the employer will have to make this application after one year of employment.
+Wages must be paid in the first year of employment.
+In order to receive the tax credit from the IRS, the employer will have to make this application after one year of employment.
 Federal Unemployment tax (FUTA) must be paid, and the employee must have been paid directly by the employer’s business – not from some other intermediary.